-- A floppy disk is a flexible disk with a magnetic coating on it. - It is packaged inside a protective plastic envelope. - These are one of the oldest types of portable storage devices that could store up to 1.44 MB of data but now they are not used due to very less memory storage.
+• A floppy disk is a flexible disk with a magnetic coating on it.

+• It is packaged inside a protective plastic envelope.

+• These are one of the oldest types of portable storage devices that could store up to 1.44 MB of data but now they are not used due to very less memory storage.
+Hard disk:

+• A hard disk consists of one or more circular disks called platters which are mounted on a common spindle.

+• Each surface of a platter is coated with a magnetic material.
-Certificate in Computer Applications (CCA)

-The information is recorded on the surface of the rotating disk by magnetic read/write heads.
+• Both surfaces of each disk are capable of storing data except the top and bottom disk where only the inner surface is used.
+Certificate in Computer Applications (CCA) © CSC Academy 2020 41 • The information is recorded on the surface of the rotating disk by magnetic read/write heads.
 These heads are joined to a common arm known as access arm.

-Universal Serial Bus (USB)

-A Universal Serial Bus (USB) is a common interface that enables communication between devices and a host controller such as a personal computer (PC).

-It connects peripheral devices such as digital cameras, mice, keyboards, printers, scanners, media devices, external hard drives and flash drives.

-Certificate in Computer Applications (CCA)

-Unit 1.5 : Software
+Internal hard disk view Certificate in Computer Applications (CCA) © CSC Academy 2020 42 Universal Serial Bus (USB) • A Universal Serial Bus (USB) is a common interface that enables communication between devices and a host controller such as a personal computer (PC). • It connects peripheral devices such as digital cameras, mice, keyboards, printers, scanners, media devices, external hard drives and flash drives.
+USB View Certificate in Computer Applications (CCA) © CSC Academy 2020 43 Unit 1.5 : Software Software is a set of instructions used to operate computers and execute specific tasks.

-Type of Software

 The software is used extensively for different purpose in several domains.
 It can be categorized into different types.

-Software has mainly divided into two Categories: 1)System Software

-2) Application Software

-System Software

-- It is a type of software that is designed to run a computer's hardware and application programs. - Software like operating systems, compilers , editors and drivers etc., come under this category. - A computer cannot function without the presence of system software.
+Software has mainly divided into two Categories: 1)System Software 2) Application Software Certificate in Computer Applications (CCA) © CSC Academy 2020 44 • It is a type of software that is designed to run a computer's hardware and application programs. • Software like operating systems, compilers , editors and drivers etc., come under this category.

+A computer cannot function without the presence of system software.
 If we think of the computer system as a layered model, the system software is the interface between the hardware and user applications.

-Operating system(OS)
+Certificate in Computer Applications (CCA) © CSC Academy 2020 45